jp-sypniewski/FoodTruckProject/README.md

 #### Concepts

--Creating objects and manipulating the data retrieved from objects -Getter methods for private fields within an object -For loop with break for limited user input
+- Creating objects and manipulating the data retrieved from objects
+- Getter methods for private fields within an object
+- For loop with break for limited user input
--Infinite while loop with break when user quits program
+- Infinite while loop with break when user quits program

 #### Technologies Used